chargehive/configuration/docs/selectors.md

 # Configuration Selectors

-Selectors allow each config to be applied to a all (if the selector is empty), or a specific subset of charges based on whether or not they match the patterns provided in the expressions section.
+Selectors allow each config to be applied to all (if the selector is empty), or a specific subset of charges based on whether or not they match the filters provided in the expressions section.
-A selector has a `priority` which is used to select a config if there are multiple matches.
-Higher the priority, then the more likely that config will be selected.
+A Selector has a `priority` which is used to determine a config to use if there are multiple matches.
+The higher the priority, then the more likely that config will be used.
-A selector also has a list of one or more `expressions`.
-These allow the config to be applied to only those charges which match the expression patterns
+A Selector also has a list of one or more `expressions`.
+These act as filters and ensure the config will only be applied to charges which match the expression filters.

+Every config can optionally have selectors.
+For example a Connector Pool might have Selector Expressions to ensure it is only used if the Charge Currency is USD and the Charge amount is greater than $50.00.
+Connectors within that pool would not need a selector as the Connector Pool has already filtered the Charges for those Connectors.

 ```json
 {